-Management is required to use judgment in the determination under IFRS 9 (prior year IAS 39) if the loans meet the criteria for derecognition.
+Management is required to use judgment in the determination under IFRS 9 if the loans meet the criteria for derecognition.

 Estimates and judgments are continually evaluated and are based on historical experience and other factors, including reasonable expectations of future events.
 Management believes the estimates used in preparing these financial statements are reasonable.
 Actual results in the future may differ materially from those reported.